dotnet/docs/docs/framework/windows-workflow-foundation/contract-first-workflow-service-development.md

 ms.assetid: e5dbaa7b-005f-4330-848d-58ac4f42f093
 ---
 # Contract First Workflow Service Development
-Starting with [!INCLUDE[net_v45](../../../includes/net-v45-md.md)], Windows Workflow Foundation (WF) features better integration between web services and workflows in the form of contract-first workflow development.
+Starting with .NET Framework 4.5, Windows Workflow Foundation (WF) features better integration between web services and workflows in the form of contract-first workflow development.
 The contract-first workflow development tool allows you to design the contract in code first.
 The tool then automatically generates an activity template in the toolbox for the operations in the contract.
 This topic provides an overview of how the activities and properties in a workflow service map to the attributes of a service contract.
 For a step-by-step example of creating a contract-first workflow service, see [How to: Create a workflow service that consumes an existing service contract](how-to-create-a-workflow-service-that-consumes-an-existing-service-contract.md).

 ## In this topic